amantotek/houseSolarEnergyDisplay/README.md

 # houseSolarEnergyDisplay
 ## Overview
-An emonPi https://guide.openenergymonitor.org/technical/emonpi/ monitors energy being used and energy from a solar array Export or Import from a mains supply (Electricity company) also occurs With a minor modification to an emonPi python file this suite of programs allows display of another device (e.g. laptop) on same LAN as the emonPi
+An emonPi https://guide.openenergymonitor.org/technical/emonpi/ monitors energy being used and energy from a solar array.

+Export or Import from a mains supply (Electricity company) also occurs.

+With a minor modification to an emonPi python file this suite of programs allows display of one or more devices (e.g. laptop, PC) on same LAN as the emonPi

 ### Modification to emonPi program